Enforcing NIH 12-page limit rules programmatically

 3. Typography & Margin Boundary Validation

-NIH guidelines mandate an 11-point minimum font size, 0.5-inch minimum margins, and specific approved typefaces.
-Automated tools frequently fail by relying on superficial PDF metadata rather than rendered glyph dimensions.
-Validation must integrate with Page Limit & Font Enforcement protocols to normalize font substitution, embedded subsets, and vectorized text before measurement.
+NIH guidelines mandate 11-point minimum font size, 0.5-inch minimum margins, and specific approved typefaces (Arial, Helvetica, Palatino Linotype, or Georgia).
+Validation must operate at the character level to catch font substitution, embedded subsets, and vectorized text.

 Implementation Steps:

-4. Superscript/Subscript Normalization: Detect baseline offsets (y shifts) that artificially compress line spacing.
-Apply a correction factor to prevent false violations when footnotes or citations are used.
+4. Superscript/Subscript Normalization: Detect baseline offsets that artificially compress apparent line spacing.
+Apply correction to prevent false violations from footnotes or citations.

 4. Mitigating Compression & Rendering Artifacts